Sarah (EP)

 Sarah is the second extended play by Italian singer-songwriter Sarah Toscano.
 It was released on 17 May 2024 by Warner Music Italy.

 Description

-The standard edition of the album, consisting of six tracks and produced by Etta, Michele Canova Iorfida, Francesco "Katoo" Catitti, Room9, Eugenio Valente and Danusk, was published during Sarah's participation in the twenty-third edition of the talent show Amici di Maria De Filippi.
-Subsequently, on July 26, 2024, the album was re-adapted for a streaming re-release with the addition of the song "Roulette".
+The standard edition of the album, consisting of six tracks and produced by Danusk, Etta, Eugenio Valente, Francesco "Katoo" Catitti, Michele Canova Iorfida and Room9, was released during Sarah's participation in the twenty-third edition of the talent show Amici di Maria De Filippi.
+Subsequently, on 26 July 2024, the album was re-adapted for a streaming re-release with the addition of the single "Roulette".

 Promotion

-To promote the album, the singer-songwriter was busy with a tour that saw her perform, in the summer, at various music festivals and in Italian and European clubs: from 20 May to 16 June, for twelve dates, the Instore Tour took place, while from 15 June to 28 August the Sarah Live Summer 2024 took place from Rome to Monterosso al Mare (LS).
+To promote the album, the singer-songwriter embarked a promotional tour, performing during the summer at various music festivals and in Italian and European clubs: from 20 May to 16 June, for twelve dates, the Instore tour took place, while from 15 June to 28 August the Sarah Live Summer 2024 took place from Rome to Monterosso al Mare (LS).